Play Live Radio

 Updates and decisions are expected to continue throughout the month.

-I am undergraduate journalism student at Utah State University with an emphasis in public relations.
-Though I was born in Oregon, I spent my childhood moving countries every two to three years as the daughter of a Foreign Service Officer.
-My nomadic upbringing exposed me to a wide range of cultures and political systems, which eventually led to my interest in social and political issues as a journalist.
+Naomi is an undergraduate journalism student at Utah State University with an emphasis in public relations.
+Though she was born in Oregon, Naomi spent her childhood moving countries every couple years before moving to Logan in 2018.
+Her nomadic upbringing exposed her to a wide range of cultures and political systems, fueling her interest in social issues and public affairs as a journalist.